 Step 3: Organize your Makeup Collection

-- Organize based on how you use your makeup: This could be the order in which you apply your makeup (e.g. primer, foundation, concealer, blush, etc.) but this also be based on which products you use most to the products you use less.
-Make sure that the products you’re using daily/the most are best accessible.
+- Organize based on how you use your makeup: This could be the order in which you apply your makeup (e.g., primer, foundation, concealer, blush, etc.), but this also be based on which products you use most to the products you use less.
+Make sure that the products you’re using daily/the most are the best accessible.